-Although pruning is generally good for your plants, it’s also important to try and use creative forms of techniques.
+Although pruning is generally good for your plants, it’s also important to use creative techniques.
 It’s necessary to train your plants to produce more even without pruning.
 Some of the creative techniques that you can use include defoliation.
 This involves the removal of the largest fan leaves.
 This process is usually done at the onset of the flowering stage.

 Defoliation allows the buds to grow denser and fatter.
 However, it should be done in plants that are growing indoors and on healthy plants only.
 Other creative techniques that you can use include lollipopping.
-This is a type of defoliation which involves the removal of bushier growths which are found on the lower part of the plant.
+This is a type of defoliation that involves removing bushier growths found on the lower part of the plant.
 The eventual effect of lollipopping is a cannabis plant which has a lollipop shape.

 Why Does Pruning Help Cannabis Plants Grow?

 The general goal of all plants is to grow as tall, large, and strong as possible.
-This is a survival tactic that they use in order to have better access to water, sunlight, and sometimes nutrients.
+This is a survival tactic that they use to better access water, sunlight, and sometimes nutrients.
 Additionally, this survival tactic is also important for fertilization.
-As a result, all plants will try to compete in order to gain this advantage.
-Some even go to the extent of drawing the surrounding plants nearer so as to steal their water and sunlight.
+As a result, all plants will try to compete to gain this advantage.
+Some even go to the extent of drawing the surrounding plants nearer to steal their water and sunlight.
 This competitive tendency is also in marijuana plants.
 This creates inequality as other plants will end up with an inadequate supply of sunlight and water.

 How to Prune Your Cannabis Plants

 Topping and Fimming are the main pruning methods of cannabis plants.
 However, there are other types of pruning techniques that are also effective.
 You can learn about them and then apply them at different stages of your plants’ development.
 For instance, you can remove those small shoots which grow in the middle of the plant.
-They usually have very low chances of producing buds
+They usually have meager chances of producing buds.

 Other Important Cannabis Pruning Tips for High Yields